Meet Our Team

 ma ni

 Ma Ni is from Myanmar.
 She is married and has two sons.
 They fled to Malaysia where they spent five years due to persecution.
-They have been in the U.S. for over seven years.
+They have been in the U.S. for over nine years.
 Ma Ni loves taking care of her family, and doing activities with her church.
+She has been become a U.S. citizen.

 sitara